 To be able to drive in the United Kingdom you will need a full or provisional licence issued by the Driver and Vehicle Licensing Agency DVLA or a valid international driving permit.

-If you are a foreign licence holder and not sure if your licence permits you to drive in the UK the please call: 0300 790 6801 or visit DVLA
+If you are a foreign licence holder and not sure if your licence permits you to drive in the UK then please call: 0300 790 6801 or visit https://www.gov.uk/government/organisations/driver-and-vehicle-licensing-agency

 Applications for a provisional driving licence can be made from the age of 16.
 The provisional licence has conditions attached which are.